A Brief History of Camberley Chess Club

-John E Upham (aged 14) Paul A Lamford, John G Trevelyan (WLS), Stephen C James (WLS), Gaynor D James (WLS), Ken Preston-Wyse, Mark A Johnstone (aged 13), RC O’Neil, David V Lofts, Adrian G Lofts, Sean Gaynor and Alec John Aslett.
+By 1974 club members now included: John E Upham (aged 14) Paul A Lamford, John G Trevelyan (WLS), Stephen C James (WLS), Gaynor D James (WLS), Ken Preston-Wyse, Mark A Johnstone (aged 13), RC O’Neil, David V Lofts, Adrian G Lofts, Sean Gaynor and Alec John Aslett.

-In 1976 Keith Richardson was awarded title of Correspondence Grandmaster, the first such winner of this title from the United Kingdom.
+In 1975 Keith Richardson was awarded title of Correspondence Grandmaster, the first such winner of this title from the United Kingdom.